ToniWonKanobi/theoveranalyzed.net/posts/2015/2/25/designing-theoveranalyzed-20.md

 ## Pixelmator

-I started with [Pixelmator](http://www.pixelmator.com/).
+I started with [Pixelmator][pixelmator].
 Hands-down, the team at Pixelmator have designed an amazing Photoshop alternative for Cocoa / OS X lovers like myself.
 I'm no photographer, but from what I gather, Pixelmator features about 90% of what Photoshop or Lightroom offer.
 That was more than enough to win me over.

-When they launched version 2.2 a couple of years ago, I remember hearing about [Vectormator](http://www.pixelmator.com/blog/2013/05/14/introducing-vectormator/).
+When they launched version 2.2 a couple of years ago, I remember hearing about [Vectormator][pixelmator 2].
 When I originally caught wind of that addition, I made a mental note to myself that if I ever needed to create a graphic, I was going to use Pixelmator.

 But as I quickly found out, Pixelmator's (Vectormator's) vector graphic support was rather limited.
 I actually created a graphic using Pixelmator, but was unable to export it as a scalable vector graphic (SVG) file.
 I tried but just couldn't find a way to do so.
 I contacted their team, hoping I was just overlooking something trivial.